If you abstract or impound water or plan to do so, you may need to apply for an abstraction or impoundment licence.

 Find a trading partner

-You need to make your own arrangements to find someone to trade with.
-High level details of abstraction licences are available in ‘what’s in your backyard’.
-You can contact the Environment Agency to find out where you can view more licence details in the water resources public register, for free.
+You need to find your own trading partner.
+To find someone to trade with, check local environmental data and maps.
+You can contact the Environment Agency to get more licence details from the water resources public register, for free.

 Types of trade